Case Studies

 Corporate Impact Investing Strategy Development

-Better Finance was engaged by one of the largest global technology companies to develop an impact investing strategy differentiated from its competitors, supported by stakeholders across functions, and would align to the core business.
-The result was an evergreen structure that could deploy a variety of instruments into managers delivering outsized impacts in human rights and future proofing supply chains.
+Better Finance was engaged by one of the largest global technology companies to develop an impact investing strategy differentiated from its competitors, supported by stakeholders across functions, and aligned to the core business and sustainability reporting.
+The result was an evergreen structure that could deploy a variety of instruments into managers delivering outsized impacts in human rights and future-proofing supply chains.
 Skills were built in-house including on impact management and measurement, and a sound governance protocol was enabled.
+Gender and climate lenses were used.

 ESG and Impact Due Diligence

-Better Finance conducted a comprehensive ESG and impact due diligence for an aluminum recycling SME in Nigeria on behalf of an investment fund.
+Better Finance conducted an ESG and impact due diligence for an aluminum recycling SME in Nigeria on behalf of an investment fund.
 The due diligence process evaluated the SME’s environmental impact, such as carbon emissions reduction through recycling, as well as the social benefits of (quality) job creation in local communities, and analysing optimal governance structures that could encourage employee retention.
 Integrity checks were conducted with third parties.
-The outcome was a robust report assessing stakeholder feedback, and highlighting both the sustainability risks and opportunities, which played a key role in the fund’s investment decision, ensuring the project’s alignment with long-term ESG goals.
+The outcome was a robust report assessing stakeholder feedback, and highlighting both sustainability risks and opportunities, which played a key role in the fund’s investment decision, and led to further analysis in order to ensure the project’s alignment with long-term ESG goals.
 An ESG Action Plan was created alongside the recommendations, which resulted in conditions precedent for the investment.

 ESG Advisory for a European Infrastructure Fund, including PRI Submissions